QubitPi/docker-docs/compose/bridge/usage/index.md

 {{< summary-bar feature_name="Compose bridge" >}}

-Compose Bridge supplies an out-of-the box transformation for your Compose configuration file.
+Compose Bridge supplies an out-of-the-box transformation for your Compose configuration file.
 Based on an arbitrary `compose.yaml` file, Compose Bridge produces:

 - A [Namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) so all your resources are isolated and don't conflict with resources from other deployments.
 - A [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) with an entry for each and every [config](/reference/compose-file/configs.md) resource in your Compose application.